-- 22.1 This procedure must be used in any case in which it is alleged that a member of staff, <Governor/Trustee>, visiting professional or volunteer has: - Behaved in a way that has harmed a childor may have harmed a child: - · Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he may not be suitable to work with children. - Behaved towards a child or children in a way that indicated s/he may pose a risk of harm to children. - The new provision as set out in part 4 of KCSIE should apply to anyone working in the school who has behaved, or may have behaved, in a way that indicates they may not be suitable to work with children. - 22.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse children.
-In our school we also recognise that concerns may be apparent before an allegation is made. - 22.3 All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - 22.3.1 Allegations or concerns about staff, colleagues and visitors (recognising that schools hold the responsibility to fully explore concerns about supply staff) must be reported directly to the Head Teacher who will liaise with the Birmingham Children's Trust Designated Officer (LADO) Team who will decide on any action required.
-(Where a Head Teacher is also the sole proprietor of an independent school it is mandatory to report to the LADO). - 22.3.2 If the concern relates to the Head Teacher, it must be reported immediately to the Chair of the Governing Body, who will liaise with the Designated Officer in Birmingham Children's Trust (LADO) and they will decide on any action required. - 22.3.3 If the safeguarding concern relates to the proprietor of the setting then the concern must be made directly to the Birmingham Children's Trust Designated Officer (LADO) Team who will decide on any action required.
+- 23.1 This procedure must be used in any case in which it is alleged that a member of staff, Governor, visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he may not be suitable to work with children. - Behaved towards a child or children in a way that indicated s/he may pose a risk of harm to children. - Behaved, in a way that indicates they may not be suitable to work with children. - 23.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse pupils.
+In our school we also recognise that concerns may be apparent before an allegation is made. - 23.3 The school's low-level concerns policy provides a clear procedure for sharing confidentially such concerns. - 23.4 All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - 23.4.1 Allegations or concerns about staff, colleagues and visitors(recognising that schools hold the responsibility to fully explore concerns about supply staff) must be reported directly to the Head Teacher who will liaise with the Birmingham Children's Trust Designated Officer (LADO) Team who will decide on any action required.
+(Where a Head Teacher is also the sole proprietor of an independent school it is mandatory to report to the LADO). - 23.4.2 If the concern relates to the Head Teacher, it must be reported immediately to the Chair of the Governing Body, who will liaise with the Designated Officer in Birmingham Children's Trust (LADO) and they will decide on any action required. - 23.4.3 If the safeguarding concern relates to the proprietor of the setting then the concern must be made directly to the Birmingham Children's Trust Designated Officer (LADO) Team who will decide on any action required.

-23.0 Children with additional needs
+24.0 Children with additional needs

-- 23.1 Our school recognises that all children have a right to be safe.
-Some children may be more vulnerable to abuse, for example those with a disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc. - 23.2 When the school is considering excluding, either for a fixed term or permanently, a vulnerable pupil or one who is the subject of a Child Protection Plan, or where there is an existing child protection file, we will conduct an holistic multi-agency risk-assessment prior to making the decision to exclude.
+- 24.1 Our school recognises that all children have a right to be safe.
+Some children may be more vulnerable to abuse, for example those with a disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc. - 24.2 When the school is considering excluding, either for a fixed term or permanently, a vulnerable pupil or one who is the subject of a Child Protection Plan, or where there is an existing child protection file, we will conduct a holistic multi-agency risk-assessment prior to making the decision to exclude.
 In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment should be completed prior to convening a meeting of the governing body.

-24.0 Children in specific circumstances
+25.0 Children in specific circumstances

-24.1 Private Fostering
+25.1 Private Fostering